Chronological Resume: Format, Templates & Examples

 A chronological resume is a resume that focuses on your work history or your education, presented in the order from your most recent achievements to your humble beginnings.
 It’s the most common of the three resume formats, the other two being the functional resume and the combination resume.

 Sometimes, the term reverse-chronological resume is used.
 It sounds like the opposite of a chronological resume, but in fact the two terms mean exactly the same.
+Why do people use it?

-Well, they want to emphasize that a resume goes “back in time” from your most recent position to your earliest relevant jobs, hence the word reverse.
+They want to emphasize that a resume goes “back in time” from your most recent position to your earliest relevant jobs, hence the word reverse.

 2. Why Should You Use The Chronological Resume Format?